-When your business is seriously damaged by a hurricane or fire or other covered peril that prevents operation of your business, you will look to your business interruption coverage to compensate you for your lost profits and other losses incurred because your doors are closed.
+When your business is damaged by a hurricane, water damage, fire or other covered peril that prevents operation of your business, you will look to your business interruption insurance coverage to compensate you for your lost profits and other losses incurred because your doors are closed.
 Business interruption coverage is designed to protect business owners while their facility is being repaired or rebuilt so that it can again be used for operation of the business.
 Although businesses often purchase this type of coverage as part of their property-casualty insurance, the coverage is too important to treat as an afterthought.

 However, the process of implementing repairs that will bring the property into compliance with building, fire or other safety codes can extend the duration of time needed to repair the property.
 While the business losses during the period of restoration will fall within business interruption coverage, business owners might not anticipate potential losses suffered because of the additional time required to bring the facility into compliance with applicable codes.
 This is an important issue because many policies that offer business interruption coverage expressly exclude coverage for this period of time.
 The extra time that a business owner must keep the doors closed to rebuild or repair the property can result in substantial lost income.